TheEggCenter/site/README.md

 # The Egg Center Site

-GitHub repository for The Egg Center Site
+The GitHub repository for The Egg Center Site.